LG WM9000HVA Spider Arm and Drum Bearing Replacement — Step-by-Step

 Method 1: Bearing Press (Recommended)

-3. Use a bearing puller attachment or a socket slightly larger than the bearing inner race (approximately 45mm) positioned to contact only the bearing inner race
+3. Use a bearing puller attachment or a socket slightly larger than the bearing inner race (around 45mm) positioned to contact only the bearing inner race.

 Method 2: Bearing Puller Tool (Alternative)